This stage of community consultation is now closed

 The Australian Autism Research Council (AARC) includes representatives of the autistic and broader autism communities, as well as service providers, health and education professionals, government managers, policy makers and researchers.
 The AARC has put together a draft set of autism research priorities.

-Your involvement in the consultation process will help guide the future focus of autism research activities and research funding in Australia.
+The outcomes of the consultation process will help guide the future focus of autism research activities and research funding in Australia.

 View the draft priorities

-There are 2 ways to view the draft research priorities before you make your comments
+There are 2 ways to view the draft research priorities

 - Download the Australian Autism Research Council: Draft Research Priorities for Consultation 2019